 Idam – demonstrative pronoun (this)

-īśa – “Oh Lord” – holy name of Christ? – the root is īh – means to govern or exert power over.
-See; iso in isopanisad and isvara
+īśa – the root is īh – means to govern or exert power over.
+See also; iso in isopanisad and īśvara. (*Note – I think it means, “Oh Lord” – holy name of Christ?)

-Jana – means people cognate of gentile (latin) in Spanish too Gente
+Jana – means ‘people’ cognate of ‘gentile’ (latin) and ‘gente’ in Spanish too. (*Probably an English cognate is ‘gentlemen’)

 Jiva means life